giuliabernardinieco/speciesrichness-revosim/README.md

 # Directory Overview
 In this directory you can find the main scripts used to replicate the results.
-Half of the file are to replicate REvoSim results, while the other half is for the examplar equatorial transect.
+Half of the files are to replicate REvoSim results, while the other half is for the examplar equatorial transect.

 ### Files related to the REvoSim example